ZETA GLOBAL SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead...

-NEW ORLEANS, Jan.
-3, 2025 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until January 21, 2025 to file lead plaintiff applications in a securities class action lawsuit against Zeta Global Holdings Corp. ("Zeta" or the "Company") (NYSE: ZETA ), if they purchased the Company's securities between February 27, 2024 and November 13, 2024, inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Jan.
+07, 2025 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until January 21, 2025 to file lead plaintiff applications in a securities class action lawsuit against Zeta Global Holdings Corp. (“Zeta” or the“Company”) (NYSE: ZETA), if they purchased the Company's securities between February 27, 2024 and November 13, 2024, inclusive (the“Class Period”).
 This action is pending in the United States District Court for the Southern District of New York.

 What You May Do